microsoft/semanticworkbench/RESPONSIBLE_AI_FAQ.md

 ## What is/are Semantic Workbench’s intended use(s)?

-- Semantic Workbench is designed for prototyping assistants, running conversations and testing assistants behavior.
+- Semantic Workbench is designed for prototyping assistants, running conversations and testing assistants behavior in a test environment.
+- Semantic Workbench is not intended to be run in a production environment.
+AI assistants and agents developed with the help of Semantic Workbench, should be deployed separately from the workbench environment, in dedicated environments with proper monitoring and safety protections.

 ## How was Semantic Workbench evaluated?
 What metrics are used to measure performance?